 Our reliance on plastic is at an all-time high, and a lot of the plastic we encounter on a daily basis is single-use.
-From drinks bottles, straws, stickers on fruit, our clothing and even tea bags, you might not realise it but plastic is all around us.
+From drinks bottles, straws, stickers on fruit, our clothing and even tea bags, you might not realise it but it is all around us.

 What’s the problem?

 Every year, up to 12.8 million metric tons of plastic ends up in our oceans.[i]
-Plastic can take up to 500 years to decompose and, even then, it will still be present in our environment in the form of microplastics.
+It can take up to 500 years to decompose and, even then, it will still be present in our environment in the form of microplastics.
 Microplastics are an ever-growing problem; because of their small size they are difficult to clean up, and marine wildlife accidentally consumes them.
 In turn, fish and seafood that ends up on our dinner tables have been found to contain microplastics.[ii]
 This poses a danger to our health too as plastic absorbs contaminants from the surroundings which could pose a significant risk to our health.

 What can we do?